-- When questioned about placements they felt that the earlier batches had better placements and internship opportunities.
-With the name 'Mahindra' they all hoped that Placements would be guaranteed and well-managed. - On Campus life-the first batch of students indicated a positive experience of being here.
-Most students are local, yet they all felt the need for being on- campus during the week.
-However, they mentioned that there have been increased restrictions on their movements, recently.
+- When questioned about placements, students felt that with the tag name 'Mahindra' they would be better positioned in the market with respect to placements and internship opportunities. - On Campus life-students indicated a positive experience of being here.
+Most students are local, yet they all expressed the need for being oncampus during the week days.